mikadamczyk/mikadamczyk.github.io/presentations/extending-ez-platform-ui/slides/data-visualization.md

 ### Creating a voting results list
 Note:
 We will create a list with all voting results.
-To do this we will need two new methods in PollController,
+To do this we will need two new methods in PollController

 ### Bootstrap
 We rely on Bootstrap's framework which makes eZ Platform UI easier to extend.
 It facilitates adapting and styling the interface to your needs.

 Note:
 In our Admin UI v2 we are using Bootstrap in version 4.